mkinfosec/moxguard/README.md

-# MoxGuard — Nicotine+ moderation plugin
+### MoxGuard — Nicotine+ Chat moderation plugin ###
-# Handles trolls, racists, spammers, and general chat-ruiners.
+# Handles trolls, racists, spammers, redditors and general chat-ruinerunenjoyerers.
 # Instructions written on Arch, please check your Nicotine install directory yourself.
 Find the plugins folder and chuck it in there.
 # In nicotine, go to preferences, plugins, add plugins.
 Assuming you've placed the files in the correct directory, you should see Moxguard.

-# Never assume README is gospel truth.

 # Detection layers: